naifalshaye/laravelgui/README.md

 <img src="http://laravel-gui.io/images/logo.png" width="160">

 # Laravel GUI
-Laravel GUI, A free simple app to run artisan, composer and NPM commands and other helpful actions and get output in one click!
+Laravel GUI, A free simple app to run artisan, composer and NPM commands and some other helpful actions and get output in one click!

 # Download
 http://laravel-gui.io